Russia reviews military doctrine, reflecting chill with NATO

 "HOLLOW DENIALS"

-Cold War foes for more than 40 years, Russia and NATO tried to build closer ties through a partnership program in the thaw that followed the collapse of the Soviet Union in 1991.
+Cold War foes for more than 40 years, Russia and NATO tried to build closer ties through a partnership programme in the thaw that followed the collapse of the Soviet Union in 1991.

 But relations later soured with the alliance's gradual eastward expansion, taking in three former Soviet republics and a clutch of countries that were once Moscow's allies in the communist Warsaw Pact.

-Since the outbreak of the Ukraine crisis, Russia has beefed up its forces and stepped up exercises near the Ukrainian border, while NATO has conducted maneuvers in eastern Europe.
+Since the outbreak of the Ukraine crisis, Russia has beefed up its forces and stepped up exercises near the Ukrainian border, while NATO has conducted manoeuvres in eastern Europe.

 NATO Secretary-General Anders Fogh Rasmussen last week described as "hollow" Moscow's denials that it has sent troops and weaponry into Ukraine to rescue the pro-Russian separatists from the brink of defeat and help them open a new front.